 Step 2: Ask Yourself These 7 Filter Questions

-7. Am I drawn to real, natural materials — like stone or wood — or am I happy with engineered alternatives?
+- Am I drawn to real, natural materials, like stone or wood, or am I happy with engineered alternatives?

 Examples of Smart Swaps

-Here are a few common trade-offs that give you the look you love with fewer headaches down the line:
+Here are some common trade-offs that get you the look you want without creating problems later.

 Love the look of marble but don’t want the maintenance?

-Try a quartz with subtle veining — it’s easier to clean and less likely to stain.
+Use a quartz with subtle veining.
+It’s easier to clean and less likely to stain.

 Worried about scratches on wood floors?